Quinn-DJ/DoublePendulum/README.md

 - **Dependencies**:
   - `matplotlib`: For graphics plotting and animation generation
   - `numpy`: For numerical computation and data processing
+  - `PIL (Pillow)`: For image processing and GIF creation in frame-by-frame mode

 *Note: Python dependencies are automatically installed to a local conda environment via the `setup_env.sh` script*